halfdecadehangover/halfdecadehangover/README.md

 Things I like...: My own OCs duh, planes, tanks, guns, sabres, American Revolution, CountryHumans, Guts and Blackpowder, PHIGHTING!, and many more.

-If you want to know more just ask. ok? ok
+If you want to know more just ask. ok? ok.. remember to be nice.
+Social media made y'all way too comfortable with disrespecting people and not getting punched in the face for it.

 ![](https://komarev.com/ghpvc/?username=halfdecadehangover)